neuefische/web-setup/README_Windows.md

 1. [Download](https://gitforwindows.org) git-bash.
 2. Run the installation file:
    1. On the GNU Public License Page continue to the next page.
-   2. Leave the installation path as is, then continue.
+   2. If asked, leave the installation path as is, then continue.
    3. Tick the checkboxes `check daily for Git for Windows updates` and `Add a Git Bash Profile to Windows Terminal` then continue.
-   4. Leave the Start Menu Folder as is and continue.
+   4. If asked, Leave the Start Menu Folder as is and continue.
    5. Choose `Use Vim` as your default editor and continue.
    6. Choose `Override the default branch name for new repositories` and choose the name "main".
 Then continue.
    7. Choose the default setting `Git from the command line and also from 3rd-party software` and continue.